PovertyAction/github-training/resources/FAQs.md

 in the .gitignore and a folder in your repo contains only .dta files, these will be deleted if you click 'Reset all Changes'.
 There are several ways to guard against this problem:

--If you want to reset changes, right click on individual files that you want to reset in the commit window (which will remove all changes made to that file since its last commit) -Alternatively you can ensure that at least 1 non-ignored file (say, an empty .txt file) is in every folder in your repo
+- If you want to reset changes, right click on individual files that you want to reset in the commit window (which will remove all changes made to that file since its last commit)
+- Alternatively you can ensure that at least 1 non-ignored file (say, an empty .txt file) is in every folder in your repo
--Finally, you can simply not use a .gitignore file
+- Finally, you can simply not use a .gitignore file

 The easiest solution is to **never click the 'Reset all Changes' button.** If your files are deleted, unfortunately there is no recourse through git and you'd have to rely on recovering them through Box/Dropbox.